 Experience has shown that capitalism fosters relatively rapid growth in prosperity, and that collectivism stifles the creativity and productivity that produce growth in prosperity.
 Nevertheless, collectivism remains an ever present and influential idea.
 That is because in capitalism, operating within a free society, while there is equality of opportunity, there is inequality of outcome.

-The United States of America is not a wholly free society according to the definition of freedom by Andrew Galambos, upon whose lectures this internet book is based.
-In Galambos’ lexicon a truly free society is one in which each person has full, 100% control over his or her own property.
+The United States of America is not a wholly free society according to the definition of freedom by Andrew Galambos, upon whose lectures this book is based.
+In Galambos’ lexicon freedom exists when each person has full, 100% control over his or her own property.

 Property includes ones ideas, tangible assets, and one’s physical person.
 As just one example of the limitations on freedom that existed in the United States at the inception of the republic, the U.S. Constitution recognized and preserved slavery within the framework of society, going so far as to require the individual states to return runaway, fugitive slaves to their slave master.
 4